tableau/TabPy/docs/server-config.md

   effect unless [`TABPY_LOG_DETAILS`](#request-context-logging) is also enabled -- that's what actually logs the authenticated user, for both basic auth and OAuth.

+When OAuth is enabled, `/info` advertises `tabpy:query`, `tabpy:evaluate`, and `tabpy:deploy` under `versions.v1.features.authentication.methods.oauth-jwt`
+so an IdP or Tableau connection can request those scopes even when endpoint enforcement is off.

 To authenticate a request, send the JWT as a Bearer token: